 Many Loyola classes have a hands-on research component.
 These courses are usually, but not always, aimed at upper-level students.
 Some are capstone courses in which you conduct a research project based on material presented in the course itself.
 Others are more basic, giving you academic credit for research you are doing that semester in a lab or through a LUROP Fellowship.

 Importantly, many undergraduate courses will earn you engaged learning credit.
 Engaged learning (EL) courses can be designated as internship, service learning, public performance, field work, or undergraduate research.
 Check out this overall list of engaged learning courses designated as undergraduate research in several departments, including brief course descriptions.
+Click the link below for a list of fall 2014 engaged learning courses designated as undergraduate research.

 If you are interested in teaching a course that involves undergraduates heavily in a research project, you may view sample syllabi and other materials, and view a panel discussion from three faculty members who teach undergraduate research courses by clicking this link.